sebastianconcept/Creativity/README.md

 Creativity
 ==========

+>_The purpose of the Smalltalk project is to provide computer support for the creative spirit in everyone_ ~ **[Dan Ingalls](http://en.wikipedia.org/wiki/Daniel_Henry_Holmes_Ingalls,_Jr.)**, [Design Principles Behind Smalltalk](http://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html)

-Creativity is a prototype of a Smalltalk browser for Pharo biased to productivity and the development experience and creative flow
+Creativity is the prototype of a Smalltalk browser biased on:

-Creativity is the Smalltalk missing developing tool.
-Is the browser you didn't know you want
+- productivity and
+- the development experience and
+- the _[creative flow](http://en.wikipedia.org/wiki/Flow_(psychology))_ of the software developer

 ##What is not?

-This is not a final product or a production ready tool.
+This is not a final product or a production ready tool

+So..

 **Do _not_ load in your image**

 ##What is it?
-Is an innovative prototype of a Smalltalk code Browser that goes beyond the classic Class Hierarchy Browser and at the same time is not too weird to alienate developers
+Is an innovative prototype of a Smalltalk code Browser that warmly welcome new users and should not feel too disruptive for veteran coders

+It goes beyond the classic [Class Hierarchy Browser](http://en.wikipedia.org/wiki/Class_browser) and at the same time is not too weird to alienate developers

-It's heavily biased to achieve high productivity and maximizing access to expected and unexpected conveniences while coding
+It's heavily biased to achieve _high productivity_ and _creative flow_ and _abstract thinking_ by providing rich hierarchy feedback and maximisation of access to expected and unexpected conveniences while coding

-It rewards a lot the most common tasks and intentionally hides nerdy things that sounds functionally great but aren't don't actually make any difference because they aren't frecuently used when developing comercial software applications
+It rewards _a lot_ the most common tasks and intentionally hides all the specific things that are functionally great but rarely used while developing comercial software applications

-Aimed to do [Usability Tests](http://en.wikipedia.org/wiki/Usability_testing) and start a discussion on productivity when coding with Smalltalk
+Aimed to do [Usability Tests](http://en.wikipedia.org/wiki/Usability_testing) and start a discussion on productivity and the removal of creativity barriers while coding with [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk)

 ##Goal

 Make a point on this particular design and recruit effort towards making a production ready tool based on qualified feedback

 ##How to use it
-1. go to your git/ dir and clone this repo with:    git clone git@github.com:sebastianconcept/Creativity.git
+1. go to your git/ dir and clone this repo with:    git clone https://github.com/sebastianconcept/Creativity.git
 2. cd Creativity
 3. ./load  and wait until it download the image and
 4. wait until it completes loading the code into the image